 The benefit-cost analysis presented in this section is for each alternative evaluated.
-Parametric costs have been annualized using the current discount rate of 2.25 percent and are presented at the FY 22 price level.
+Parametric costs have been annualized using the current discount rate of 2.75 percent and are presented at the October 2023 price level.
 The costs include all economic costs such as financial costs (construction cost) for the Federal project; interest during construction; operations, maintenance, repair, rehabilitation, and replacement (OMRR&R) expenses associated with maintenance of those alternatives; and aids-to-navigation.

 Alternative costs are presented in Table 4-9 below, including interest during construction (IDC), operations and maintenance cost assumptions.
-Estimated first costs include the cost to construct the alternative, including contingency, Real Estate costs, Cultural Resource Preservation costs, Preconstruction, Engineering and Design (PED) and Construction Management (CM) costs presented at current price levels (FY 22).
+Estimated first costs include the cost to construct the alternative, including contingency, Real Estate costs, Cultural Resource Preservation costs, Preconstruction, Engineering and Design (PED) and Construction Management (CM) costs presented at current price levels (October 2023).
 Interest during construction is based on an assumed 31-month construction duration for each measure and alternative.
-Total economic costs represent implementation costs and includes project first costs, interest during construction, and aids-tonavigation.
-The additional benefits of the CBP from accounts other than NED are captured in Section 4.7.2 of the Main Report and Environmental Appendix.
+Total economic costs represent implementation costs and includes project first costs, interest during construction, and aids-to-navigation.